ComparativeGenomicsToolkit/taffy/README.md

 By default, the first `.` character is used to parse out the genome name from a sequence name.
 So `hs1.chr1` would belong to genome `hs1`.
 This does not work if the genome name itself contains a `.` character.
 In this case, it is best to supply the genome names with the `-g` flag, and they will be used to help the parser.
 For example

     taffy view -i MAF_FILE | taffy coverage -g "$(halStats --genomes HAL_FILE)" > COV.tsv

+The `-a` option can be used to add rows that ignore gaps greater than the specified size when computing coverage.
+So `-a 10 -a 100` would report coverage statistics for the whole genome, as well as ignoring gaps `>10bp` and `>100bp`.
+There will be `3X` the number of output rows.

 # Referenced-based MAF/TAF and Indexing